the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 Choose a location to store the data which will ensure historical copies of datasets are preserved, archived, and kept accessible as long as they retain value.
 Whenever possible, researchers should provide data in its original, unmodified form.

-Data should be free of charge, under [an open licence](https://fossbytes.com/open-sources-license-type/), (for example, those developed by Creative Commons) so it can be reused and remixed by other researchers.
+Data should be free of charge, under [an open licence](https://fossbytes.com/open-sources-license-type/) [{term}`def<Open License>`], (for example, those developed by Creative Commons) so it can be reused and remixed by other researchers.
 The data should be available as a whole and at no more than a reasonable reproduction cost.
 That is, no expensive piece of software should be required to read the file as this may obstruct researchers who wish to work with the dataset.